The Meaning of

 The angel's hair resembles the element Fire, and his wings are tinged with the red of dawn, much like the angel in the Temperance card.
 Hanging from the trumpet is a flag bearing a red cross — symbolizing life, vitality and rebirth.

-NOTE: There is an intentional ambiguity in the depiction of the ground and the mountains in this card: Are the coffins floating on water?
+NOTE: The pale-blue coloring of the landscape may reference the 'far shore' of the river on the Six of Swords card, which represents the afterlife. but there is also an ambiguity in the depiction of the ground and the mountains in this card: Are the coffins floating on water?
 Or have they risen out of solid ground?
 Are those really mountains in the distance, or is a great and final tidal wave preparing to crash over the Earth?
-The visual ambiguity raises the question over whether Judgement is related to the element of Fire, as shown in Gabriel's hair, or Water as the ambiguity hints at.

 NOTE: An interesting interpretation of the symbolism in the Judgement card is that it clevely contains a reference to the Eastern philosophy of I Ching: The depiction of Fire in the angel's hair, over the apparent Water below recalls I Ching hexagram number 64, which is rendered from the trigrams symbolizing "Fire over Water".
 Hexagram #64 is interpreted as Before Completion — which is especially appropriate for the second to last card of the Major Arcana.